 How will my son/daughter know when to book flights to the volunteer program?

 It is important that your son/daughter registers on his/her chosen IVHQ program before booking flights to the program destination.
 A volunteer’s place is not confirmed on an IVHQ program until the volunteer has registered by paying the Registration Fee of US$299.
-See our Booking Process page for further information.
+See our How To Get Started page for further information.

 As an IVHQ volunteer, your son/daughter will be supported by a Volunteer Program Manager, who is an expert in all things related to volunteering on the specific program your child is set to experience.
 This means that once they are Registered, they will be guided by their Program Manager to ensure they make a number of essential preparations, including booking flights, organizing travel and insurance and completing a criminal background check.
-Volunteers are encouraged to enter their flight details into their MyIVHQ Profile once booked.
+Volunteers are encouraged to enter their arrival details into their MyIVHQ Profile once booked.

 What vaccinations does my son/daughter need to get before leaving home?

 It’s very important that a volunteer has all the necessary vaccinations well in advance of heading abroad and the vaccinations required vary from country to country.
 Detailed information and advice is provided in the Program Information Booklet and by the dedicated Program Manager.

 How can my son/daughter obtain a criminal background check to bring to the program?